Continually Updated Clinical Reference

 Mydriatics

 Use of occasional dilating drops during pregnancy for the purposes of ocular examination is safe.
 However, repeated use is contraindicated because of potential teratogenic effects of both parasympatholytics (eg, atropine) and sympathomimetics (eg, epinephrine).
-Because of either the anticholinergic or hypertensive effects on the fetus, use of mydriatics is contraindicated in mothers who are breastfeeding.
+Due to either the anticholinergic or hypertensive effects on the fetus, use of mydriatics is contraindicated in mothers who are breastfeeding.

 Corticosteroids